-Expressing breast milk by hand is an essential skill that every breastfeeding mom should be aware of.
+Expressing breast milk by hand is an essential skill that every breastfeeding mom should know.
 It’s inexpensive, easier, and a lot more comfortable.
 Although breast pumps make your life easier, a hand expression comes in handy.
 Pumping breast milk by hand is the easiest way to express colostrum, especially in the first few days after the baby is born.
-Even with pumps being touted as a modern-day miracle, some mums find hand expression more comfortable, efficient, and easier than pumping.
+Even with pumps expressing milk becomes easy, some mums find hand expression more comfortable, efficient, and easier than pumping.

 Ensure Your Hands Are Clean

-You should wash your hands before attempting to hand express breast milk.
+Wash your hands before attempting to hand express breast milk.
 Importantly, do not wash hands with cold water as coldness might prolong the process more than required.
-And if you happen to do so, allow the hands to warm up before hand-pumping.
+And if somehow your hands become frozen due to weather, take some time to warm them up before hand-pumping.
 You can ask for help from the nurse.

 Breast Massage is Essential

-This is the best and easiest part to get you started.
 Wake up your breasts with a gentle massage to get the milk pooling flowing.
 Massage the breast from the armpits and work gently towards the nipple.
-Additionally, sweep your fingers around the breast, squeeze, and knead.
+Additionally, sweep your fingers around the breast, squeeze, and massage.

-After massaging the breast, place the fingers in a C shape with your middle or forefinger on the bottom and the thumb on top.
+First, massage the breast gently.
+Place the fingers in a C shape with your middle or forefinger behind the base of the nipple.
 Carefully place the fingers close to the nipple with pad sides down.
 However, the placement of fingers differs from one mother to another.
-To make the session easier, try on where your breast tissue is sensitive, as this will trigger let-down reflex.
+To make the session easier, try where your breast tissue is sensitive, which will trigger a let-down reflex.

 Collect the Expressed Breast Milk

-If your breasts are engorged and you only want to make them comfortable, then you can express the milk over a sink or into a towel.
-But if your purpose is to freeze the milk for future use, then you need to store milk safely in a clean, clear container.
+Often breasts become hard and engorged before breastfeeding.
+Therefore, you need to express a small amount of milk to make the baby’s feeding process comfortable.
+You can discharge the milk over a sink or into a towel.
+But if your purpose is to freeze the milk for future use, you need to store milk safely in a clean, clear container.
 You can use a funnel to project milk into the chosen vessel.
 Alternatively, you can be smart and utilize the milk bags.
-Use a vessel with a wider mouth like a mug and transfer the milk into your chosen storage container.
+Use a jar with a wider mouth like a mug and transfer the milk into your chosen storage container.

 Repeat the Process

 When it comes to hand pumping, you have to ensure you have carried out the exercise on both breasts.
-After you’re done with one breast, repeat the same process on the other breast.
+After you’re done with one breast, repeat the same process on the other.

-- Ensure You’re Comfortable – You need to be in a comfortable area, away from distraction.
-Invest in a good chair that will support your back and hands to make the sessions easier.
+• Ensure you’re Comfortable – You need to be in a comfortable area, away from distraction.
+Invest in a good chair that will support your back and hands to make these sessions easier.

-- You Need to be Patient – Expressing milk by hand takes a few trials to master.
+• Be Patient – Expressing milk by hand takes a few trials to master.
 At first, you might not express much milk.
-This can be frustrating especially if you’re doing exclusive pumping.
+It can be frustrating, especially if you’re doing exclusive pumping.
 Fortunately, with time, you will adjust and get comfortable when doing it.

-Hand pumping should not take a toll on you since it’s easier than using a breast pump, what we need to use specially when we are in a hurry.
-But take caution not to squeeze your breasts hard as it can cause pain.
+Hand pumping should not take a toll on you since it’s easier than using a breast pump, which we need to use, especially when we are in a hurry.
+This process is natural, costs nothing.
+But take caution not to squeeze your breasts hard as it can cause breast mastitis.